RasaHQ/rasa/docs/docs/reference/rasa/telemetry.md

 **Returns**:

-  the event without any sensitive / PII data.
+  the event without any sensitive / PII data or `None` if the event should be discarded.

 #### initialize\_error\_reporting